The Gentle (The Penetrating, Wind)

 A friend of mine is opening up a new retail space.
 So many new retail locations open up as soon as they receive their first shipment of inventory.
 This new business owner is taking a different approach.
 My friend first visualized how the new opportunity would manifest, then a business plan was established.
 Inventory was ordered with careful consideration and relationships were cultivated with wholesalers.
 The carefully chosen inventory is now coming in slowly as the owner mindfully considers appropriate placement, several months before the grand opening.
 This is a great, everyday example, of the gentle, penetrating wind vs. winds changing direction often.

 Have you looked at a big problem with a partner and come to very different conclusions about the appropriate course of action to resolve this BIG problem?
 Have you ever attempted to bridge the gap in understanding with aggressive striking actions or words?
 How successful were you?
 Now consider the slow, consistent approach to resolving difficult problems.

 This reading often refers to a specific discipline like a meditation practice.
-If one has taken on the work of a regular spiritual practice (including daily meditation) it is much more than a temporary salve against anxiety and tension.
-The meditation work, if one practices the Way of the Bodhisattva, is anything but selfish self improvement.
+If one has taken on the work of regular spiritual practice (including daily meditation) it is much more than a temporary salve against anxiety and tension.
+The meditation work, if one practices the Way of the Bodhisattva, is anything but selfish self-improvement.
 Quite the contrary if one takes on the Bodhisattva Way of Life it is expressly for the ultimate benefit of all sentient beings.